CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 ### Put the Constructor Function at the Top of the File

-It is convenient for the constructor function to be at the top of the file even if it requires that helper functions rely on **hoisting**, for example
+It is convenient for the constructor function to be at the top of the file even if it requires that helper functions rely on **hoisting**, for example, `Cesium3DTileset.js`,
 ```javascript
 function loadTilesJson(tileset, tilesJson, done) {
     // ...